rpallai/flatpak-pt/README.md

 Now you can run the app from the Application Launcher, just search for "cisco".

-## Set the "PT7HOME" enviroment variable
+## Set the "PT7HOME" environment variable
-This extra step is required for the javaws applet used by web exams.
+This step is required for ptaplayer which is a javaws applet used by web assessments.
+The applet works pretty well with different versions/spins of Java.

 `$ echo "export PT7HOME=~/.local/share/flatpak/app/com.cisco.PacketTracer-71/current/active/files" >>~/.bashrc`